atreib/homespring-challenge/backend/README.md

 Back-end module created using Yarn and Typescript.
 All the typescript files must be placed inside of the `/src` folder.
+We're running ESLint to format our code style, following the AirBnb model.

 ## Commands